 Traditionally, turbo repair workshops did not use an air flow rigs to correctly set the flow.
 The actuator position was set based upon an accurate measured position of the actuator arm.
 This produced acceptable results and allowed the repairers to keep on repairing.

 In reality, this method of setting the vanes can produce quite large inaccuracies in the flow of air.
-The actuator arm measurement is set against a cast finish on the bearing housing.
-During manufacture the position is not accurately controlled.
-However, as the engine would accept quite a large tolerance of air flow; the repaired turbo still performed well compared to the broken turbo which it replaced, so the vehicle owner was still happy with the results.
+The actuator arm measurement is set against a cast finish on the bearing housing, the position of which is not accurately controlled during manufacture.
+However, as the engine would accept quite a large tolerance of air flow, the repaired turbo still performed well compared to the broken turbo which it replaced, so the vehicle owner was still happy with the results.
 On older turbo repairs, the variable nozzle position had to be a long way out before the performance was unacceptably affected or for the ECU to flag a problem.
 From an OEM perspective, this is not acceptable and is the reason for their lack of support of repairing.

-Reputable repairers understand the need for accurate air flow setting of turbos; hence some quality repairers developed their own air flow equipment to accurately set their turbos.
-This resulted in a reduction in warranties and the ability to build on their reputation as a quality repairer.
+The need for accurate air flow setting of turbos was well understood by reputable repairers, and hence some quality repairers developed their own air flow equipment to accurately set their turbos, resulting in a reduction in warranties and the ability to build on their reputation as a quality repairer.

-In more recent years, as engines have improved to meet tighter Euro emission regulations; the control over the whole air / fuel system has improved dramatically.
+In more recent years, as engines have improved to meet tighter Euro emission regulations, the control over the whole air / fuel system has improved dramatically.
 Many premium brand vehicles have moved to electronic actuation which gives positional feedback to the ECU.
-Some more advanced turbo controllers now sit within the CANbus.
-These talk directly to the injection system and air mass sensors, to respond more quickly to engine demands.
-For these turbos, the settings are either correct and accepted by the ECU; or not which results in warning lights, limp home mode or refusal to start.
+Some more advanced turbo controllers now sit within the CANbus talking directly to the injection system and air mass sensors, to respond more quickly to engine demands.
+For these turbos, the settings are either correct and accepted by the ECU – or not which results in warning lights, limp home mode or refusal to start.

-As more of the Euro 5 compliant vehicles enter the aftermarket, problems will arise.
-For some turbo models, we have already reached the point where flowing the turbo is a necessity and only possible by workshops who have the correct equipment.
-However, this will naturally mean that older turbos also become more widely repaired using air flow equipment; which will bring further improvements to the market.
+As more of the Euro 5 compliant vehicles enter the aftermarket, problems will arise and for some turbo models, we have already reached the point where flowing the turbo is a necessity and only possible by workshops who have the correct equipment.
+However, this will naturally mean that older turbos also become more widely repaired using air flow equipment, which will bring further improvements to the market.

 Making the Right Choice

-It is important that garages understand that there are different levels of quality for repaired turbos; therefore a different level of associated cost.
-When outsourcing turbo repairs it is crucial to consider the real cost of replacing a turbo.
-Also, to educate your customer about the different options and associated risks for going lowest cost vs paying a little more for quality; so they can make informed decisions.
+It is important that garages understand that there are different levels of quality for repaired turbos and therefore a different level of associated cost.
+When outsourcing turbo repairs it is crucial to consider the real cost of replacing a turbo and to educate your customer about the different options and associated risks for going lowest cost vs paying a little more for quality, so they can make informed decisions.
 Who pays for the time to fit the second replacement?
 What if it damages other parts of the engine?

 Many turbo specialists already have a flow rig and are repairing turbos to an excellent standard.
 It is a fact that warranties are reduced when turbos are repaired using quality parts as well as the correct repair equipment.